Site-to-Site VPN Overview

 If you set up multiple connections between your on-premises network and VCN, you must understand what routes the DRG advertises and how to set path preferences to use your desired connection.

-For important information, see Routing Details for Connections to Your On-Premises Network.
+For important information, see Routing Details for Connections to Your On-premises Network.

 Preferring a Specific Tunnel in Site-to-Site VPN